-May 2023 Ofsted inspection: Behaviour and culture judged as good, which has improved from an inadequate judgement.

-PP % of behaviour consequences decreased from 40.7% to 34.8%.
+- May 2023 Ofsted inspection: Behaviour and culture judged as good, which has improved from an inadequate judgement. - In 2022/ 2023 PP accounted for 55% of behavior consequences in comparison to 2023/2024 28.2% which demonstrates a huge reduction.

 4. Remove financial barriers to variety of aspects of students' educational experience.